krzischp/tcc-mba-ml-in-prod/README-mvp.txt

 # TODO:
 - change mounted volume from localstack (/tmp/localstack) with Google Storage -- put the 3 images in Google Storage and test

+# TODO:
+change worker.py code (and all python files using localstack API)
+- test on local
+-- so remove localstack
+-- and test with all containers up
+- then update code in gcp docker images